Research Highlights

 Mean turbulent momentum fluxes and wind deficits in nocturnal stable atmospheric boundary layers

-This paper connects stable stratification, turbulent momentum fluxes, and wind deficits in nocturnal boundary layers, with direct relevance for offshore wind-farm inflow and wake behavior.
+This paper connects stable stratification, turbulent momentum fluxes, and wind deficits in nocturnal boundary layers.
+The implications for offshore wind-farm inflow and wake behavior are an application inference rather than a result tested in this paper.

 The global properties of nocturnal stable atmospheric boundary layers